How to get from Bangkok to Hua Hin by train

 Hua Hin railway station

-Hua Hin is a hugely popular beach resort in Thailand, largely because of its proximity to Bangkok.
-Less than four hours from the capital, it’s an easy journey from either Krung Thep Aphiwat Central Terminal, or onboard the daily Ordinary train from Hualamphong station.
+Hua Hin is a popular beach resort in Thailand, largely because of its proximity to Bangkok.
+Less than four hours from the capital, it’s an easy journey from either Krung Thep Aphiwat Station, or on one of the the daily Ordinary trains from Hualamphong station.

-In common with some other short train journeys from Bangkok, the booking window only opens a day or so before departure, so keep reading for all the information you’ll need on timetables, routes and how to book tickets.
+Due to Thailand’s slightly confusing ticket booking regulations, tickets for this journey are only available 24 hours before departure.
+So keep reading for all the information you’ll need on timetables, routes and how to book tickets.

 Hua Hin beach